Duckhorn Portfolio (NAPA) versus The Competition Head to Head Survey

 Insider & Institutional Ownership

-22.4% of Duckhorn Portfolio shares are owned by institutional investors.
-Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
-3.7% of Duckhorn Portfolio shares are owned by company insiders.
-Comparatively, 17.1% of shares of all “Beverages” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+22.4% of Duckhorn Portfolio shares are held by institutional investors.
+Comparatively, 34.0% of shares of all “Beverages” companies are held by institutional investors.
+3.7% of Duckhorn Portfolio shares are held by insiders.
+Comparatively, 17.1% of shares of all “Beverages” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Profitability